ErazerBrecht/CodeGenie/README.md

 ![Index](http://i.imgur.com/BMEN0WR.png)

 This module takes care of our login / signup logic.
-Three main tasks, making a new user with a hashed (bcrypt) password, if the user credentials are corrent and check if the visitor is signed in / check if the visitor is an admin.
+Three main tasks, making a new user with a hashed (bcrypt) password, if the user credentials are correct and check if the visitor is signed in / check if the visitor is an admin.
 The logic for this module can be found in the folder *passport*

 If you already have an account, you can of course login.
 You'll post your credentials to /login.
-It will check with our passport module if the credentails are correct.
+It will check with our passport module if the credentials are correct.
 This logic can be found @ */pasport/login.js*.
 If it's not correct you will see a 'flash-message' (nothing to do with Adobe Flash).

 ![Wrong](http://i.imgur.com/6oj6zqJ.png)